 Study aids are materials that explain, summarize, outline, or clarify a broad area of the law or a particular legal concept.
-They range in format from comprehensive treatises to compact checklists.
+They range in format from compact checklists to comprehensive treatises.

 Examples & Explanations, Concise Hornbooks, Nutshells, and Short & Happy Law Guides are among the more popular study aids at Mitchell Hamline.

 Study aids should be used to supplement your understanding of the law.
 They are not a substitute for your required course readings, class notes, and outlines.

 The current editions of frequently-used study aids are located in the Reserve collection and can be checked out for 2 hours.
 Ask the Circulation Desk for assistance in retrieving Reserve books.

 All other study aids are located in the Lower Level and can be checked out for 4 weeks.
 Please note that older study aids might not include current law.